dimawestcoast/dimawestcoast.github.io/README.md

 ## Technologies Used

-- HTML5
+- CANON R6 TYPE 2
-- CSS3
+- PHOTO EDITING WITH PHOTOSHOP AND LIGHT ROOM
-- JavaScript
+- VIDEO PRODUCTION AND EDITING
-- [Any additional technologies/tools you use for photography or website design]
+- 10+ YEARS EXPERIENCE AROUND THE WORLD

-## Installation
+## HOW TO SET UP

 Provide instructions on how to install and run your website locally, if applicable.